DNA Testing Guide for Animal Registration with the Australian Wagyu Association

 1. Standalone Testing Options

-Most tests are also available as standalone options through Weatherbys and Zoetis.
+Standalone testing for trait panel, genetic conditions and traits such as coat colour, poll status and fat melting points (SCD) are available for individual testing through all three labs – Neogen, Zoetis and Weatherby’s.
 This provides flexibility for breeders who may only require specific condition testing or trait analysis without bundled packages.

 Refer to the AuWA Fee Schedule for pricing and laboratory availability: Applications, Forms and Guides | Australian Wagyu Association